Louisiana State University: 20th century

 In 1905, LSU admitted its first female student, R. O. Davis.
 She was admitted into a program to pursue a master's degree.
 The following year, 1906, LSU admitted sixteen female students to its freshman class as part of an experimental program.
 Before this, LSU's student body was all-male.
 In 1907, LSU's first female graduate, Martha McC.
 Read, was awarded a Bachelor of Arts degree.
 After this two year experimental program, the university fully opened its doors to female applicants in 1908, and thus coeducation was born at LSU.

 On April 30, 1926, the present LSU campus was formally dedicated, following the school's history at the federal garrison grounds (now the site of the state capitol) where it had been since 1886.
 Before this, LSU used the quarters of the Institute for the Deaf, Mute, and Blind.
 Land for the present campus was purchased in 1918, construction started in 1922, and the move began in 1925; however, the move was not completed until 1932.
 The campus was originally designed for 3000 students but was cut back due to budget problems.
 After years of enrollment fluctuation, student numbers began a steady increase, new programs were added, curricula and faculty expanded, and a true state university emerged.

+In 1936, LSU awarded its first Ph.D. in any subject to a woman, Harriett Ruth Idol.
+Dr. Idol was in the Speech Department (today's Department of Communication Studies) and her dissertation was titled "A Strobophotographic Study of Southern Intonation."
+Dr. Idol's landmark study was one of the earliest experimental, instrument-based attempts to map the specific speech patterns, melodies, and pitch variations that define the American Southern accent.

 LSU was hit by scandal in 1939 when James Monroe Smith, appointed by Huey Long as president of LSU, was charged with embezzling a half-million dollars.
 In the ensuing investigation, at least twenty state officials were indicted.
 Two committed suicide as the scandal enveloped Governor Richard W. Leche, who received a 10-year federal prison sentence as a result of a kickback scheme.
 Paul M. Hebert, Dean of LSU's law school at the time, then assumed interim presidency in Smith's place.